lichengzou0509/Academic-CV/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, welcome to my personal website!
-I'm Licheng Zou, currently pursuing a neurobiology master degree at the University of Amsterdam.
+I'm Licheng Zou, currently pursuing a neurobiology master's degree at the University of Amsterdam.
 With a background in mathematics, my research interest focuses on computational neuroscience.
 Since 2023, I've been exploring the synaptic mechanisms underlying long-term neural representations of hippocampus and olfactory circuits.
 More recently, I've turned to visual cortex and seek to understand visual neuron dynamics through multi-scale computational approaches.
 Starting from September 2025, I'll become a PhD candidate at Gottingen Campus Institute for Biological Networks/ Max-Planck Institute for Dynamics and Self-organization under supervision of Prof. Fred Wolf.

 {style="text-align: justify;"}